-No police department can function without the concerned assistance of responsible citizens.
+No law enforcement can function without the concerned assistance of responsible citizens.
 They are depending on YOU to call and tell them whenever you observe suspicious persons or actions.
 Some people fail to call the police simply because they are not aware of what seemingly innocent activities might be suspicious.
 Others may notice suspicious activity and be hesitant to call for fear of seeming a “nosy neighbor” or a “crank.”
 Still others take it for granted that someone else has already called.

 Call the police immediately about all suspicious activity. . .and do it yourself.
 Don’t worry about bothering them because this is what the police are for.
 Don’t worry about being embarrassed if your suspicions prove unfounded.
 Think instead about what COULD have happened if you had not called.